So you want to learn software development but you don’t know where to start.

 I knew what language I was going to be programming and that was Swift.
 And I knew my distribution platform and it was the Apple App Store and that’s exactly what you need to do.
 You need to figure out what you want to build and that’s when you can determine what programming language to learn first.

 be an iOS developer.
 The point of this is that I am trying to get you to figure out what programming language is best for you to learn first.
 So if you want to do iOS development you want to go Swift.
-You want to do Android development you want to go with Kotlin or maybe Java.
+If you want to do Android development you want to go with Kotlin or maybe Java.

-I don’t know what you want to build that’s something you need to figure out on your own and i’m here to try to encourage you to do that.
+I don’t know what you want to build that’s something you need to figure out on your own and I’m here to try to encourage you to do that.

 So once you know what you want to build or what companies you want to work for, you will easily get your first language.